ictnlp/TruthX/README.md

 > [Shaolei Zhang](https://zhangshaolei1998.github.io/), [Tian Yu](https://tianyu0313.github.io/), [Yang Feng](https://people.ucas.edu.cn/~yangfeng?language=en)*

-Source code for paper "TruthX: Alleviating Hallucinations by Editing Large Language Models in Truthful Space".
+Source code for paper "[TruthX: Alleviating Hallucinations by Editing Large Language Models in Truthful Space](https://arxiv.org/pdf/2402.17811.pdf)".

 **TruthX** is an inference-time method to elicit the truthfulness of LLMs by editing their internal representations in truthful space, thereby mitigating the hallucinations of LLMs.
 TruthX can control LLMs to generate *truthful* or *hallucinatory* responses by editing only a vector in truthful space.
 On the [TruthfulQA benchmark](https://paperswithcode.com/sota/question-answering-on-truthfulqa), TruthX yields an average **enhancement of 20% in truthfulness** across 13 advanced LLMs.
+If TruthX interests you, welcome to 🌟 this repo!

 <div  align="center">
   <img src="./assets/truthfulqa_result.png" alt="img" width="100%" />